Low-energy effective description of dark $Sp(4)$ theories: Conclusions

 Summarizing, within this work we have laid the foundation for understanding strongly-interacting dark matter based on QCD-like symplectic gauge theories.
 To this end, we have constructed all possible symmetries for the non-degenerate underlying theory, including the case when gauged under a new $U(1)'$ symmetry.
 This yields symmetry-based constraints on absolutely stable and unstable light states.

 We have constructed the chiral low-energy effective theory of the bound states, the dark hadrons, of this theory.
-In this process we extended previous results \cite{Bennett:2017kga} to include processes mediated by the WZW term, mass-split spectra, and couplings to an Abelian gauge messenger.
+In this process we extended previous results, see e.\ g.\ \cite{Kogut:2000ek,Duan:2000dy,Hochberg:2014kqa,Hansen:2015yaa,Hochberg:2015vrg,Bennett:2017kga,Choi:2018iit,Brauner:2018zwr,Bernreuther:2019pfb,Cacciapaglia:2020kgq}, to include simultaneously processes mediated by the WZW term, mass-split spectra, and couplings to an Abelian gauge messenger.
 We fully elaborated the leading-order structure, including the Feynman rules.
-This provides a ready-to-use effective theory to search for this type of DM at colliders and in direct detection experiments, and understand how it can fulfill astrophysical constraints.
+This comprehensive construction integrates many elements, which have been available separately in the literature, in one common framework.
+It therefore provides a ready-to-use effective theory to search for this type of DM at colliders and in direct detection experiments, and understand how it can fulfil astrophysical constraints.
 Especially, this theory can be straightforwardly extended to any QCD-like theory with a pseudo-real gauge group with two fundamental dark quarks.
 It will therefore serve as a versatile framework for future investigations.

-Of course, low-energy theories require limits of validity.
+The particular strength of our formulation is that it has been developed in parallel with a lattice implementation of the same theory, ensuring a coherent language and conventions.
+This is decisive, as effective low-energy theories require limits of validity.
 In the degenerate case, previous lattice results \cite{Bennett:2017kga,Bennett:2019jzz} gave already the condition $m_\VectorMeson / m_\GoldstoneMeson\gtrsim1.4$.
 We extended this to the mass non-degenerate case, yielding the additional requirement that the PCAC dark quark masses, as defined in section \ref{sec:quarkmasses}, may not be split by more than a factor of 1.5 at the validity edge.
 We also showed how the theory at larger mass splittings is crossing over into a heavy-light system.
 While this requires a new low-energy effective theory, these results open interesting possibilities for strongly-interacting dark matter with split hierarchies and stable dark matter particles at different scales.